MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ### View modes

 To switch between views, you can either right-click the profile file and choose a view, or you can use the small button in the upper right corner.
-There are two different view modes of the graph; *top-down* and *bottom-up*.
+There are two different view modes in the graph; *top-down* and *bottom-up*.

 When sorting the stack *top-down*, the graph sorts the methods according to call sequence, which means that the child nodes are the methods called from the parent node.
-And when sorting *bottom-up*, the graph is sorted as a reverse call stack, which means that the child nodes are methods who called the parent node.
+And when sorting *bottom-up*, the graph is sorted as a *reverse* call stack, which means that the child nodes are methods who *called* the parent node.

 ### Details